 Get a Little Bit Country This Christmas With Jessica Lynn

-Westchester might not jump to mind as quickly as Nashville when you think of country music Meccas, but you’d be forgiven for glossing over our down-home cred.
-The Hudson Valley’s long had a history of folk and steel-string twang, from Woodstock up North to Pete Seeger’s famed Clearwater Festival right here in Croton.
+Westchester might not jump to mind as quickly as Nashville when you think of country music Meccas, but the Hudson Valley has long had a history of folk and steel-string twang, from Woodstock up North to Pete Seeger’s famed Clearwater Festival right here in Croton.
 And if you weren’t already a fan, one of country’s hottest up-and-coming performers just happens to be from Yorktown.

-Jessica Lynn has completed in just the last four years three national tours, three international tours, and two full-length TV concert specials — filmed locally at the Winery at St. George and The Paramount Hudson Valley Theater.
-In that time she’s played alongside huge talents like Paul Simon, ZZ Top, and Shenandoah, worked with industry-leading producers, and released two EPs, each with nationally charting singles.
+In the last 5 years, Jessica Lynn has completed multiple national and international tours, and three full-length TV concert specials — all filmed locally at the the Winery at St. George, The Paramount Hudson Valley Theater, and most recently Peekskill's Dramatic Hall.
+In that time she’s played alongside huge talents like Paul Simon, ZZ Top, Shenandoah, and Lonestar, worked with industry-leading producers, and released two EPs, each with nationally charting singles.

-Seeing as she’s a local, Lynn was obliging enough to chat a spell with us as she preps for the big show.
+Seeing as she’s a local, Lynn was obliging enough to sit a spell with us as she preps for the big show.

 First and foremost, we’ve gotta ask: How did a kid from Yorktown grow up to become an internationally recognized country sensation?